 If the person seems to need a hug, tell him or her that YOU need a hug, and they will very likely oblige you with one.
 Then they get to feel that they are giving you something that YOU need.
 We all feel better when that happens!

 --Information in this post is partially based on material in Coping with Behavior Change in Dementia: A Family Caregiver’s Guide, by Beth Spencer and Laurie White

 Paranoia is one of the many possible challenges of dementia.
 It’s a blaming belief or suspiciousness that a person with dementia holds onto, despite explanations or lack of proof of this belief.

 Sometimes people with dementia will accuse others in the household of stealing something that they themselves have misplaced.
 It is very tempting to try to convince the person otherwise when they are convinced that something has been stolen.
-But arguing doesn’t get us very far when a person has dementia.
+But arguing doesn’t get us very far when a person has dementia and Alzheimer's.
 It usually causes stress, frustration and upset for all concerned!
 It is more productive to “cross to their side of the street” in order to see things compassionately, from the person’s point of view.
 Sandra Mcgurran, social worker with Fairview Home Care and Hospice Senior Services, recently shared with me the idea that “Compassion = Empathy + Action”.
 This concept can be applied here.